CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 ## Best Practices

 ZTP scripts come in different forms and frequently perform many of the same tasks.
-As BASH is the most common language used for ZTP scripts, the following BASH snippets are provided to accelerate your ability to perform common tasks with robust error checking.
+As BASH is the most common language used for ZTP scripts, the following BASH snippets are provided to help you perform common tasks with robust error checking.

 ### Set the Default Cumulus User Password